 The inspector will treat valid proxies marked "abstain" or proxies required to be treated as broker "non-votes" as present for purposes of determining whether there is a quorum at the annual meeting.
 A broker "non-vote" occurs when you fail to provide your broker with voting instructions on a particular proposal and the broker does not have discretionary authority to vote your shares on that particular proposal because the proposal is not a "routine" matter under the applicable rules.
-Abstentions and broker "non-votes" with respect to the matters to be voted on at the 2013 annual meeting, other than Proposal No. 5 - Approval of Amendments to our Articles of Incorporation to Increase Authorized Shares of Common Stock, will have no effect on the outcome.
-With respect to Proposal No. 5, abstentions and broker "non-votes" will have the same effect as votes against the proposal.
+Abstentions and broker "non-votes" with respect to the matters to be voted on at the 2014 annual meeting will have no effect on the outcome.

-Unless your broker receives appropriate instructions from you, your broker may no longer use discretionary authority to vote your shares on any of the matters to be considered at the 2013 annual meeting of shareholders other than the ratification of our independent registered public accounting firm.
+Unless your broker receives appropriate instructions from you, your broker may no longer use discretionary authority to vote your shares on any of the matters to be considered at the 2014 annual meeting of shareholders other than the ratification of our independent registered public accounting firm.
 Therefore, we strongly urge you to vote your shares.